鶹Ƶ

 6. Use of alternative and pathway assessments

-1. Availability of career and technical education and arts sequences
+1. Availability of CTE and arts sequences

 1. High school program offerings